panda-re/panda/README.md

 One of our core-additions to PANDA is the integration with a fuzzer.
 Specifically, we use the same hypercall-based approach as presented by [Triforce-AFL](https://github.com/nccgroup/TriforceAFL), but significantly extend upon it.

 First of all, we integrated the improved coverage collection techniques provided by [AFL++](https://github.com/AFLplusplus/AFLplusplus) and implemented persistent mode fuzzing, which both leads to a significantly improved fuzzing throughput.
 Then, for ARM-emulation (i.e., Shannon-based firmware), we also implemented compcov/laf-intel-style instrumentation for compare operations.
-Besides this, we introduced a couple of additional commandline arguments to steer execution during fuzzing.

 The major part of our additions can be found in the [include/afl](include-afl)-directory.